-Figure 3-3: Create and Package New IP Wizard: Package Your Current Project default.
+Figure 3-3: Create and Package New IP Wizard: Package Your Current Project

+2. In the Package Your Current Project dialog box, (Figure 3-3), provide the IP location information:

+The directory in which the IP Packager creates the IP Definition.
+Generally, the IP location is the /sources directory of the project, which is the default.
 This location, if all the files are copied into the project, is relative to all the project files.

-- 2. In the Package Your Current Project dialog box, (Figure 3-3), make your selections from the following options: - IP location: The directory in which the IP Packager creates the IP Definition.
-Generally, the IP location is the /sources directory of the project, which is the